datalust/superpower/README.md

 Superpower is embedded directly into your program code, without the need for any additional tools or build-time code generation tasks.

-The simplest parsers are character-based:
+The simplest parsers consume characters directly from the source text:

 ```csharp
 // Parse any number of capital 'A's in a row